andrewsuzuki/perm/readme.md

 perm offers a simple way to save and retrieve "native" php configuration files in the filesystem.

-For example, if writing a cms like [Vessel](https://github.com/hokeo/vessel), you can save your site title **perm**anently from an admin interface with perm.
+For example, if writing a cms like [Vessel](https://github.com/hokeo/vessel), you might want to have the ability to save fast configuration values (like a site title or url) **perm**-anently from an admin interface.
+This is easy with perm.

 ## Requirements